What AI Changes About the Build Decision

-Key Technical Requirements For Building a Digital Completion Cloud
+Key Technical Requirements for Building a Compliant Customer Journey Platform

-Companies seeking to build a Digital Completion solution in-house will need certain technical pillars in place in order to build an enterprise grade product.
-Below are the fundamental components of the Digital Completion Cloud, which are a result of years of R&D work and know-how.
+Organisations seeking to build a compliant journey platform in-house will need specific technical foundations in place to produce an enterprise-grade product.
+Below are the fundamental components that are the result of years of research and development.
 For further discussion, engage with a sales engineer.

-For all the elements of a Digital Completion Cloud to work together seamlessly, it’s important to have a no-code workflow engine.
-To allow for quick adjustments based on changing business and regulatory requirements, there should be drag-and-drop element attributes so adjustments can be made without depending on IT resources.
+For all elements of a compliant journey platform to work together, a no-code orchestration engine is essential.
+To allow for quick adjustments based on changing business and regulatory requirements, drag-and-drop configuration must be available so changes can be made without depending on IT resources.

 2. Scalability

-A growing organization needs to have seamless scale-in and scale-out to ensure real-time communication between two endpoints.
-It can take several years for an organization to build the necessary infrastructure.
-The organization will also need to continuously develop the platform as features evolve and new ones need to be supported.
+A growing organisation needs real-time communication between endpoints at scale.
+It can take several years to build the necessary infrastructure.
+The organisation will also need to continuously develop the platform as features evolve and new ones need to be supported.

 3. Security